JuanPendas/JuanPendas/README.md

 # 👀 About Me:
+🛠Electronical engineer
+            &
-Electronical engineer & attempt of entrepreneur
+💡Attempt of entrepreneur

 ## 🌐 Socials: